ipfs-inactive/docs/README.md

 ## Get involved

 We would **love ❤️ your help** to improve existing items or make new ones even better!
-Here are some ideas to get you started:
+[We also have bounties available!](https://github.com/ipfs/devgrants/projects/1) Here are some ideas to get you started:

 1. **Join us on our weekly call!** See the top of this readme for full details on how and when.